helrayzr/twitch-nodejs-chatbot-template/README.md

 My motivation for this template was to provide a simple means of getting started with a cross-platform, self-hosted chatbot (and if you're getting started in JS dev, also provide some good starting examples of API integrations and OAuth authentication).
 A few software installations here, some app registrations there, and you're all set!
 ## Special Thanks

- - [CasualElephant](https://twitch.tv/casualelephant) - A good friend IRL and streamer, whose coding streams are what got me started experimenting with streaming and JS Dev in the first place.
+ - [CasualElephant](https://twitch.tv/casualelephant) - A good friend IRL and great Twitch streamer, whose coding streams are what got me started experimenting with streaming and JS Dev in the first place.
- - [Instafluff](https://twitch.tv/instafluff) - Streamer and developer of the [ComfyJS](https://github.com/instafluff/ComfyJS) Twitch Chat Module, which I forked for the chatbot's Twitch integration.
+ - [Instafluff](https://twitch.tv/instafluff) - Twitch streamer and developer of the [ComfyJS](https://github.com/instafluff/ComfyJS) Twitch Chat Module, which I forked for the chatbot's Twitch integration.

 ## Prerequisites